DomVinyard/blog/_drafts/2021-06-25-remain-indoors.md

 image: "/uploads/group-1786.png"

 ---
 We've been stuck inside a lot this past year.
-Hours spent staring blankly out the window, the deepening claustrophobia as the seasons came and fled.
+Hours spent looking blankly out the window, the deepening claustrophobia as the seasons came and fled.
 So it was, one evening in lockdown, I set out to answer a fundamental question:

 Who invented 'inside'?